-THE BANK HAD OUTSTANDING COMMITMENTS AS FOLLOWS: (dollars in thousands) ember 31, 1997

-Letters of credit \$ 288 1,045 687
+THE BANK HAD OUTSTANDING COMMITMENTS AS FOLLOWS: (dollars in thousands) ember 31, 1997 Letters of credit loans and loans in process Unused consumer lines of credit \$ 288 1,045 687 \$ ===== 2,020

-\$ 2,020

 The Bank is a party to financial instruments with off-balance-sheet risk in the normal course of business to meet the financing needs of its customers.
 Those financial instruments include commitments to extend credit and letters of credit, and involve to varying degrees, elements of credit risk.